John Flynn (Irish politician)

 John Flynn (1894 – 23 August 1968) was an Irish Fianna Fáil politician who served as a Teachta Dála (TD) from 1932 to 1943 and 1948 to 1957.

 Revolutionary period

-A farmer from Brackhill, Castlemaine, Flynn was a member of A Company (Milltown), 5 Battalion, 1 Kerry Brigade, IRA and Brigade Active Service Unit, 1 Kerry Brigade, IRA during the Irish War of Independence and took part in the Ballymacandy Ambush in which five members of the Royal Irish Constabulary were killed.
-Taking the anti Treaty side in the Civil War, Flynn was Column Commander of Battalion ASU, 6 Battalion, 2 Kerry Brigade, IRA and Battalion Commandant.
-He took part in several attacks on National forces across County Kerry until early 1923 and was on the run evading arrest until summer 1924.
-Flynn later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded six years service in 1938 at Grade C for his service with the IRA between 1 April 1920 and 30 September 1923.
+A farmer from Brackhill, Castlemaine, Flynn was a member of A Company (Milltown), 5 Battalion, 1 Kerry Brigade, Irish Republican Army (IRA) and Brigade Active Service Unit, 1 Kerry Brigade, IRA during the Irish War of Independence, and took part in the Ballymacandy Ambush in which five members of the Royal Irish Constabulary were killed.

+Taking the anti-Treaty side in the Irish Civil War, Flynn was Column Commander of Battalion ASU, 6 Battalion, 2 Kerry Brigade, IRA and Battalion Commandant.
+He took part in several attacks on National forces across County Kerry until early 1923 and was on the run evading arrest until Summer 1924.
+Flynn was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the IRA between 1920 and 1923.